Michelle N. Webster

-Michelle N. Webster is an associate in the Washington DC office of Mayer Brown’s Litigation & Dispute Resolution practice and is a member of the ERISA Litigation group.
+Michelle N. Webster is counsel in the Washington DC office of Mayer Brown’s Litigation & Dispute Resolution practice and is a member of the ERISA Litigation group.
 Michelle has extensive experience litigating claims involving 401(k) or 403(b) plans, ERISA Class actions, complex commercial litigation, antitrust, and internal and government investigations.

 She has represented prestigious universities in 403(b) fee litigation matters.
 On ERISA questions, Michelle litigates class-action disputes and advises clients on issues prompting such litigation, particularly as relates to ERISA's fiduciary standards.